mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 **Note**: The sales spike after my first blog post is a bit exaggerated because it includes a large order from a customer who ended up canceling, and due to a bug in Shopify's analytics, the order is counted twice in the graph.
 The spike should be $8,400 shorter than it is.
 {{</notice>}}

-Coming back to the question of is it worth it: I say yes, but I don't really have a strong case to prove it.
+Coming back to the question of whether these blog posts are worth the investment: I say yes, but I don't really have a strong case to prove it.

 I enjoy blogging, and I strongly dislike the feeling that I'm too busy to write.
 Although I can't prove that my articles translate into TinyPilot sales, I think there's likely a long-term positive effect in terms of awareness.
 I believe my articles make people aware of TinyPilot who might otherwise not even realize a product like mine exists.